ICY105/DatapackEnergy/README.md

 # DatapackEnergy
 A Minecraft Datapack library for handling energy systems, such as for Mechanization or Simple Energy.
+This library manages transfering power between machines, as well supporting devices like cables for connecting machines and items that store energy in a player's inventory.

 This is an embedded library, so you package it inside your datapack as opposed to having a separate download.
 Requires LanternLoad to operate.